sarabDevOps/Comparable-and-Comparator/README.md

 ## Steps will guide you how to run it

 ### Dependencies
-You hava to have java installed to your local machine , if you dont have java here are the steps how to dowmload it.
+You hava to have java installed to your local machine , if you dont have java here are the steps how to download it.
 1. Navigate to the Java SE Downloads page.[Click Me](https://www.oracle.com/ie/java/technologies/javase/javase-jdk8-downloads.html)
 2. Choose the JDK Download:
 3. Agree to terms and download the appropriate version.
 Not sure which version of Windows you are running?